-This FAQ is for questions specifically related to the BBA/BCS double degree program.
-If you have a "general" (non-DD related) CS question that is not answered here, see the CS FAQ.
+The following FAQ is specifically related to the BBA/BCS double degree program and are organized into 13 main categories for you to browse.
+If you have a "general" CS question (non-DD related) that is not answered here, then see the CS FAQ.

 A.1.
 Can your Waterloo BBA/BCS Advisor view or change your enrolments on LORIS?